HyperKat/ws-navigator_0.5/README.md

         Add a menu item, name should contains login!!! examplenames(Hello login / my login / my_login / xyz.login?zyx)

+        Notice, it's necessary to activate the mod_login modul!!!

   9. Have fun and tell me bugs and features for future

 BLINK:

   It's not necessary to add script and style tags to template head, it includes all automatic, on activated option -> handle in template root, too !!!!! ! ! !!!!!

-  Need a login/out menu item?
-  Add a menu item, name should contains login!!! examplenames(Hello login / my login / my_login / xyz.login?zyx)

-  Notice, it's necessary to activate the mod_login modul!!!